microsoft/FluidFramework/examples/apps/cra-demo/README.md

 Before we can actually render our view we need to create our Fluid container and data objects.
 We can do this within the React lifecycle by using the React hooks, `useState` and `useEffect`.

-`useState` provides storage that we can modify over the lifecycle of the component, and `useEffect` is a method that gets called as soon as the component renders, and any time state changes.
+`useState` provides storage that we can modify over the lifecycle of the component, and `useEffect` is a method that gets called as soon as the component renders, and again any time state changes.

 All of the code in step 4 will go before the `return` method.